oiraqi/academix/README.md

-# Welcome To AUI Agile Apps - A3: Ultimetly, The Single Source of Truth
+# Welcome To AUI Agile Apps - A3: Ultimately, The Single Source of Truth